Benefits of proofreading

 - check footnotes or endnotes to the note cues or indicators in the text.

-The less obvious ones
+The less obvious checks

 - check works cited in the text to the references or bibliography section (but not the validity or accuracy of the references themselves) and ensure they are of a consistent style

-- eliminate or alert the publisher or author to ‘widows’ (short last line of a paragraph at the top of a page) and ‘orphans’ (short first line of a paragraph at the bottom of a page)
+- alert the publisher or author to ‘widows’ (short last line of a paragraph at the top of a page) and ‘orphans’ (short first line of a paragraph at the bottom of a page)

 - watch for inconsistent design, style, and layout, or material that may have been missed out during production